adupaix/FAT_albaCoRaW/README.md

 ## Developments

-future:
+* add condition at the edge of square FAD array simulations
 * several tunas at the same time (change class TUNA to TUNAS)

-* add condition at the edge of square FAD array simualtions